-ECOSYSTEMS & FISHERIES-OCEANOGRAPHY COORDINATED INVESTIGATIONS (EcoFOCI) STANDARD OPERATING INSTRUCTIONS (SOI) FOR
+ECOSYSTEMS & FISHERIES-OCEANOGRAPHY COORDINATED INVESTIGATIONS (ECOFOCI) STANDARD OPERATING INSTRUCTIONS (SOI)

-NOAA SHIP MILLER FREEMAN
+NOAA SHIP OSCAR DYSON

-1.0 STANDARD OPERATING INSTRUCTIONS - These instructions are a basis for Ecosystems & Fisheries-Oceanography Coordinated Investigations (EcoFOCI) field operations aboard NOAA Ship MILLER FREEMAN.
-They describe usual and customary procedures for shipboard scientific investigation of the marine ecosystem.
+- 1.0 STANDARD OPERATING INSTRUCTIONS These instructions are a basis for Ecosystems and Fisheries-Oceanography Coordinated Investigations (EcoFOCI) field operations aboard NOAA Ship OSCAR DYSON.
+They describe the procedures for shipboard scientific investigation of the marine ecosystem.
 The Standard Operating Instructions plus the specific instructions for each individual cruise constitutes a complete directive of the science mission.
-Any changes to procedures described in the Standard Operating Instructions are set forth in the specific instructions for that individual cruise.

-2.0 PROGRAM OVERVIEW - EcoFOCI is a broad effort by National Oceanic and Atmospheric Administration (NOAA) and associated academic scientists.
-EcoFOCI's goals are to understand relationships between the marine ecosystem, climate and the survival of commercially valuable fish, shellfish and threatened and endangered species of the North Pacific Ocean, Gulf of Alaska and Bering Sea; and to develop tools and products to aid the management of marine ecosystems of those regions.
-At present, EcoFOCI supports several NOAA, Alaska and national projects.
-NOAA projects are Fisheries-Oceanography Coordinated Investigations (FOCI) and North Pacific Climate Regimes and Ecosystem Productivity (NPCREP).
-FOCI research centers on Shelikof Strait (western Gulf of Alaska) walleye pollock.
-NPCREP relates climate variability to marine productivity in the Bering Sea, Aleutian Islands and Gulf of Alaska.
-EcoFOCI also collaborates on associated projects, such as those of the United States Global Ocean Ecosystems Dynamics (GLOBEC), the North Pacific Marine Research Board (NPRB), the Alaska Ocean Observing System (AOOS), the Exxon Valdez Oil Spill Trustee Council (EVOSTC), the Study of Environmental Arctic Change (SEARCH) and the National Science Foundation's Bering Sea Ecosystem Study (BEST), that address scientific issues related to EcoFOCI's mission.
+Any changes to procedures described in the Standard Operating Instructions are set forth in the specific instructions for that individual cruise. - 2.0 PROGRAM OVERVIEW EcoFOCI is an effort by National Oceanic and Atmospheric Administration (NOAA) and associated academic scientists.
+At present, EcoFOCI consists of a Shelikof Strait (western Gulf of Alaska) walleye pollock project and a NOAA Center for Sponsored Coastal Ocean Research (CSCCOR)/Coastal Ocean Program (COP) project: Southeast Bering Sea Carrying Capacity (SEBSCC).
+EcoFOCI also supports associated projects, such as the Arctic Research Initiative (ARI), United States Global Ocean Ecosystems Dynamics (GLOBEC), and North Pacific Marine Research Program (NPMRP) that address scientific issues related to EcoFOCI's mission.
+EcoFOCI's goal is to understand the effects of abiotic and biotic variability on ecosystems of the North Pacific Ocean and Bering Sea in order to discern the physical and biological processes that determine recruitment variability of commercially valuable finfish and shellfish stocks in Alaskan waters.